mikechendev/f1-2021-drivers-championship-visualization/README.md

-# f1_2022
+# 2021 Formula 1 Driver's Championship Visualization
-Data visualization of the 2022 Formula 1 season
+Data visualization of the 2021 Formula 1 season

 # Background

-A Javascript application to visualize the current Formula 1 season using data provided by Erghast Developer API.
+A Javascript application to visualize the 2021 Formula 1 season using data provided by Erghast Developer API.
 Users will be able to view an animated recreation of this season's races on a chart.

 # Functionality & MVPs